 Students typically work about 6-10 hours per week.
-Students may not work more than 20 hours per week while classes are in session and may not work more than

-40 hours a week when classes are not in session.
-The pay rate for most oncampus jobs is between \$12.00 and \$13.00 per hour.
-Review the chart above to see approximately how many hours of work it would take for a student earning \$12.00 per hour to earn a given amount over the course of the fall and spring semesters.
+Students may not work more than 20 hours per week while classes are in session and may not work more than 40 hours a week when classes are not in session.
+The pay rate for most on-campus jobs is between \$11.25 and \$13.25 per hour.
+The adjacent chart reflects approximately how many hours of work it would take for a student earning \$12.00 per hour to earn a given amount over the course of the fall and spring semesters.